How do I guarantee my hands are washed and clean?

 I knew that if I got the flu, I was likely to give it to myself.

 You don’t usually get the flu from someone else.
-You give it to yourself.
 While someone coughing or sneezing in your face could certainly do it, thankfully that doesn’t happen very often.

 You’re more likely to get the flu from yourself.
 You touch something that someone with the flu has touched.
 Then, you touch your nose or mouth and you’re infected!
 Flu viruses can live on surfaces for several hours – up to 24 hours on hard, nonporous surfaces!